3 Hacks To Build Better Power Apps - Faster

 The fix

 Use AI to design your layout.
 Tools like v0.dev or bolt.new let you describe what you want in plain English, and they'll generate a clean, modern UI instantly.
+They're free to a point - enough to get inspired and start fast.

 How I do it:

-- Rebuild the layout in Power Apps
+4. rebuild the layout in Power Apps

-It's much faster than starting from scratch.
+Much faster than starting from scratch.
 You skip the design guesswork.

 The problem